oils-for-unix/wwz/README.md

 ## Deploying

 I deploy it on Dreamhost.
-Instructions may differ on other servers.
-(TODO: I want to stand it up on NearlyFreeSpeech too.)
+Instructions vary depending on the web host.
+(TODO:
+I want to stand it up on NearlyFreeSpeech too.)

-We need:
+Requirements:

-1. A directory for the binary, and optionally a directory for logs.
+1. A directory for the binary
+2. A directory for logs and unhandled exceptions.
-2. A `dispatch.fcgi` script that sets PYTHONPATH and execs wwz.py.
+3. A `dispatch.fcgi` script that sets PYTHONPATH and execs `wwz.py`.
-3. The `.htaccess` file.
+4. The `.htaccess` file for Apache to read.

-If all those elements are in place, Dreamhost's apache server will send requests like
+If all those elements are in place, Dreamhost's Apache server will send requests like

     https://www.oilshell.org/release/0.8.1/test/wild.wwz/